 International Beer Day: Why and how you should celebrate this day?

 New Delhi, Aug 02: As if we needed a reason to drink beer, International Beer Day is celebrated on the first Friday of August.
-This day is for those that do enjoy those drinks, and to appreciate those that make them - International Beer Day!
+This day is for those who do enjoy those drinks and appreciate - International Beer Day!
 This year, International Beer Day is being observed today, August 2.

 International Beer Day was the brain child of Jesse Avshalomov, who came up with the concept back in 2007.
 It all started in Santa Cruz, California.
 Over the past years it has grown from a small local event in California to a global celebration of beer lovers around the world.